 - Support the development of sport and physical activity in education

-Optional Unit Group 2 (learners must achieve a minimum of two units from this group, with an additional unit being chosen from either Optional Unit Group 1 or 2)
+Optional Unit Group 2 (students must achieve a minimum of two units from this group, with an additional unit being chosen from either Optional Unit Group 1 or 2)

 - Lead and motivate volunteers